tbehner/frust/README.md

 frust "name where name ~ '^\.git'"
 ```
 returns all files, where the path starts with a '.git' such as '.git/' or '.gitignore'.
+Take a look at the [documentation](https://doc.rust-lang.org/regex/regex/index.html) of the regex crate to see which regular expressions are supported.

 The size attribute can be compared with filesizes written as [number][unit], with units b, k, M, G, T (bytes, kilo bytes, mega bytes, giga bytes and terra bytes respectively) supported currently.
 Some examples: